ICE Almost Deported Immigrant Woman Who Says She Got Unwanted Surgery While Detained

 Jayapal, a member of the House Judiciary Committee, wants Binam in the U.S. so that she can tell her story to investigators.
 More than 170 U.S. lawmakers have signed a letter calling for an investigation by the Homeland Security inspector general, and want investigators to report back on the status of the investigation by next Friday.

-ICE confirmed that Binam is still in the country, but says she was pulled off the plane because of a paperwork snafu with the Cameroonian government — not because of congressional intervention.
+ICE confirmed that Binam is still in the country and denied any link between her allegations and her scheduled deportation.
+ICE says she was pulled off the plane because of a paperwork snafu with the Cameroonian government — not because of congressional intervention.

 In a statement, ICE says that all female detainees receive routine gynecological care and that "a medical procedure like a hysterectomy would never be performed" without informed consent.